We know this isn’t a popular topic, and no one likes to shout about it but it’s worth knowing so you’re aware.

 - Scabies – tiny mites that burrow into the skin.
 It can be passed on through close body or sexual contact, or from infected clothing, bedding or towels.

 You can make an appointment to go to an STI clinic (these can also be found as departments of big hospitals), they also typically have drop-in clinics at certain times in the week which you can just turn up at without an appointment.

-At the appointment you don’t have to give your real name if you don’t want, although if you do your contact details are kept completely confidential.
-You can received your results either by phone, text or in an unmarked letter.
+At the appointment, you don’t have to give your real name if you don’t want, although if you do your contact details are kept completely confidential.
+You can receive your results either by phone, text or in an unmarked letter.

 To find a sexual health service close to you, click here.

 If you’d like instant advice, or to talk to someone you can call the national sexual health line on 0300 123 7123, it’s a young people’s sexual health service.